UMNLibraries/janus/README.md

 ### Application Factory

 Janus is a [stampit](https://github.com/stampit-org/stampit) factory function that creates a [Koa v2.x](https://github.com/koajs/koa/tree/v2.x) application.
-An understanding of those technologies may help, but should not be necessary, to understand the following API sections.
-More advanced use of Janus will likely require that understanding.
+An understanding of those technologies may help, but should not be necessary, to understand the following API sections, i.e. instructions for using Janus.
+More advanced use of Janus will likely require understanding those technologies.

 Most Janus configuration involves passing a properties object to the factory function: